maximr/pointnet_python3/README.md

 ![prediction example](https://github.com/charlesq34/pointnet/blob/master/doc/teaser.png)

+### Fix for Python3

+This is the pointnet TF library with some monkey patches for python3 & mac os support...

 ### Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1612.00593), where we proposed a novel deep net architecture for point clouds (as unordered point sets).
 You can also check our [project webpage](http://stanford.edu/~rqi/pointnet) for a deeper introduction.